 2) “Increased propensity to accumulate debt”

 The “increased propensity to accumulate debt” refers to borrowers that have a number of recent credit inquiries on file within the last 6 months.
-Recent credit inquiries is a sign that the borrower is actively seeking credit, and a high number of inquiries is a marker for potentially risky borrowing behavior.
+Recent credit inquiries are a sign that the borrower is actively seeking credit, and a high number of inquiries is a marker for potentially risky borrowing behavior.

-Empirically, loans from borrowers with higher number of inquiries tend to perform worse; this was an indicator that appeared to be slowly creeping up in the last few quarters, which may have played a part in the higher than expected delinquency rates of the impacted vintages.
-In the chart below, you can see that LC pretty much eliminated borrowers with 4 and 5 inquiries in the 36M F/G segment starting from middle of April – a dramatic reversal of the trend of increasing inquiries.
+Empirically, loans from borrowers with a higher number of inquiries tend to perform worse; this was an indicator that appeared to be slowly creeping up in the last few quarters, which may have played a part in the higher than expected delinquency rates of the impacted vintages.
+In the chart below, you can see that LC pretty much-eliminated borrowers with 4 and 5 inquiries in the 36M F/G segment starting from the middle of April – a dramatic reversal of the trend of increasing inquiries.

 Number of inquiries – Lending Club “F/G” 36m loan population

-As mentioned earlier, Lending Club has a number of fairly serious issues to deal with, at least on the short term.
+As mentioned earlier, Lending Club has a number of fairly serious issues to deal with, at least in the short term.
 However, assuming Lending Club can navigate the immediate crisis at hand – ultimately investors will focus on the performance of loans over the long term.
 On that front, we see reasons to be cautiously optimistic.